What About Inputing Policy in Value Function: Policy Representation and Policy-extended Value Function Approximator: Experimental Details and Complete Results

 \subsection{Experimental Details}

-\textbf{Environment.} We conduct our experiments on commonly adopted OpenAI Gym\footnote{\url{http://gym.openai.com/}} continuous control tasks \citep{Brockman2016Gym,Todorov2012MuJoCo}.
+\paragraph{Environment.} We conduct our experiments on commonly adopted OpenAI Gym\footnote{\url{http://gym.openai.com/}} continuous control tasks \citep{Brockman2016Gym,Todorov2012MuJoCo}.
 We use the OpenAI Gym with version 0.9.1, the mujoco-py with version 0.5.4 and the MuJoCo products with version \texttt{MJPRO131}.
 Our codes are implemented with Python 3.6 and \texttt{Tensorflow}.

-\textbf{Resources and Equipment Used.} Our experiments are mainly conducted on a NVIDIA GeForce RTX 2080 Ti with 11 GB memory.
-A single run of PPO-PeVFA usually takes 3-4 hours with about 6 trials are running simultaneously on the same GPU.
+\paragraph{Resources/Equipment Used and Time/Space Cost.} Our experiments are mainly conducted on a NVIDIA GeForce RTX 2080 Ti with 11 GB memory.
+It takes 3-4 hours for PPO-PeVFA and about 2 hours for PPO to finish a trial of 2 million steps MuJoCo training and evaluation.
+In our experiments, about 6 trials are running simultaneously on the same GPU.
+Since PPO itself is quite light-weight (than off-policy RL agents like DDPG), computational cost is not a worry in our experiments.

+For the additional space cost, PeVFA needs to store historical policies and their interaction experiences.
+The interaction experiences (i.e., trajectories) are stored in a replay buffer as done conventionally in an off-policy RL algorithm.
+Actually, we store the experiences in recent 200k time steps.
+For the policies, about 1k to 2k policies in total are encountered during each run, for each of which we store the network parameters, about 5k-20k parameters depends on the state dimension of the environment.
+In our experiments, the storage space for historical policies are negligible to the storage for experiences (e.g., 2 million interaction steps).

+Overall, the time and space cost for PeVFA are influenced by the algorithm choice (e.g., policy representation training) and training scheme design.
+There is much room for further improvement.